The Bankrate promise

 Automate your savings

-According to Castro, the easiest way to save is by setting up monthly automatic contributions into any savings accounts you have, including savings accounts for a child.
+According to Castro, the easiest way to save is by setting up monthly automatic contributions into your savings account as well as any kid’s savings account you have set up.
 This way, you begin to think of your savings like a bill you have to pay before you spend on other items.

 Create a children’s savings account